 How does the Hellwig Big Wig Air Spring Kit perform in real life?
 Incredibly well!
 In fact, I’ve been pleasantly surprised with how well they’ve performed on-pavement and off-road.
 I had a set of Firestone Ride Rite air bags on a Ford F-250 several years ago and wasn’t impressed with them at all.
 In fact, I regretted even buying them—one Firestone air bag leaked and the overall performance of the system over bumps and uneven surfaces was poor.
 Not so with the Hellwig Big Wigs.
 Hellwig’s air springs are bullet-proof and truly provide a superior ride over all types of surfaces.
 We particularly like how they “soften” our truck’s suspension.
 Are there any cons?
 Not really.
 The only negative relates to all air springs in general, that being that you have to periodically check and maintain the air pressure in them to ensure they’re operating at the desired air pressure and that they never fall below 10 psi to avoid damage.
 You don’t have to do this with Timbrens or steel helper springs, but that’s the advantage of going with an air suspension system like the Big Wig.
 The air springs provide a superior, adjustable ride.
 The other suspension solutions don’t.

-What’s the bottom line?
-Well, as you can probably tell, we’re big fans of Hellwig’s Big Wig air springs.
-Having conducted an extensive survey of the air spring kits in today’s market, we can honestly say that the Hellwig Big Wigs are the best air bags that you can buy for your truck.
-When you consider the big name, high volume competition Hellwig is going against, this is somewhat surprising, but it’s the truth.
+As you can probably tell, we’re big fans of Hellwig’s Big Wig Air Spring Kit.
+Having conducted an extensive survey of the air bags in today’s market, we can honestly say that the Hellwig Big Wigs are the best air bags that you can buy for your truck.
+When you consider the Hellwig’s reputation and the high volume competition Hellwig is going against, this is somewhat surprising, but it’s the truth.
 Hellwig’s Big Wig air springs are simply bigger, better made, and provide a much softer ride than the air springs made by Firestone and Air Lift.
 Not only that, but having a remote-controlled onboard air compressor makes the Hellwig Big Wigs even better and more convenient to use.
 What would we rate the Hellwig Big Wig Air Spring Kit?
 On a scale of 1 to 5 with 1 being the lowest and 5 being the highest, we enthusiastically give the Hellwig Big Wig a rating of 5 stars.